Introduction

 Automated Enforcement

 Gradle modules prevent most violations—you can't import what you can't depend on.
-But some rules need explicit checks, like ensuring no -api module depends on an -impl module.
+But some rules need explicit checks, like ensuring no -api module depends on an -impl module, or that test fixtures respect boundaries.

 Architecture enforced by the build system survives deadlines, new team members, and "temporary" workarounds.
 Architecture enforced by documentation survives until the first Thursday afternoon crunch.